 Here are a few sample verdicts and settlements in a personal injury case involving the physically challenged.
 These give you some idea of the factual scenarios that are common in these cases.
 These verdicts were culled together randomly and may not be representative of what you might get in your case even if your case is remarkably similar.
 Why?
 Because every case is different and there are so many factors that drive the settlement or trial value of a case.
 In Maryland, one of the biggest variables is the jurisdiction of the case.
 If you can file your case in Baltimore City or Prince George's County, that gives you a huge leg up.

 - $100,000 Settlement.
 An elderly woman was seriously injured when her vehicle was struck by a teenager who was talking on her phone while driving.
-The main issue in this matter was not liability but damages -- how much the injuries are worth.
+The main issue in this matter was not a liability but damages -- how much the injuries are worth.
 Plaintiff died of a stroke, three months after the accident.
 Plaintiff's estate claimed that the elderly decedent was very accident and kept a daily log of her daily activities at the time of the accident.
 Before the accident, she had purchased a plane ticket to England and was planning a trip.
 After the accident, she was unable to go on the trip as she required a walker to ambulate, epidural injections, and physical therapy.
 A suit was filed by the woman's estate arguing that she was very active at the time of the crash and that her life was cut short by the injuries caused by this accident.
 It was further claimed that the quality of her life after the accident up until her death was compromised.
 Defendant denied talking on her phone or that she was distracted.
 Defendant further argued that the woman was very elderly and that many of her physical complaints were likely degenerative and that this accident could not have caused all of her difficulties.
 A settlement was reached during mediation, (in excess of) $100,000.